 Before you decide on getting a portable generator, keep these guidelines in mind;

 - Make a list of the appliances you want to run on a portable generator.
-It will help you get the ideal size depending upon your needs.
+It will help you get the ideal size depending on your needs.

-- Besides, you need to keep track of the space available in your backyard to keep your residential generator without any hurdle.
+- Besides, you need to keep track of the space available in your backyard to keep your residential generator without any hurdles.